Table of Contents

 We need very few things for this counter to work.

-A variable which can sustain its values even between different calls of the procedure as the counter is not going to be always on a run.
+A variable that can sustain its values even between different calls of the procedure as the counter is not going to be always on a run.

 Let us try to code it.
 The code will be somewhat like the one given below.